cognimbus/nimbus.docs/docs/source/api-gateway.rst

     GET /robot/{robotId}/stream?componentName={ComponentName}&streamName={StreamName}&source={StreamSourceType}

-    Description: Fetches data from a specific stream for a robot.
+    Description: Fetches data published on a stream, arriving from a robot (must be "output" direction).

 Notes
 -----

 - {robotId} and {streamName} are placeholders for the robot ID and stream name, respectively.
-- For methods that modify data (e.g., POST), the body of the request should be detailed in the API documentation, specifying required fields and formats.
+- For methods that modify data (e.g., POST), the request's body should be detailed in the API documentation, specifying required fields and formats.
 - Status Codes: Utilize HTTP status codes correctly to indicate the outcome of API calls, e.g., 200 OK, 404 Not Found, 400 Bad Request.
 - For testing the API, it is possible to use the following example: curl -v --location --request GET <route> -H "Authorization: Bearer <token>" --header 'u;'